Strong law of large numbers for a branching random walk among Bernoulli traps: Almost sure environment

 Let $S_{n,k}$ and $\mathcal{B}_{n,k}$ be, respectively, as in \eqref{eqsnm} and \eqref{eqbnm} with the replacement of $R_n$ therein by $r_n+\sqrt{d}$.
 Set $b_n:=\mathbb{P}(\mathcal{B}_{n,k})$.
 The proof of \cite[Lemma 3.3]{S1993} shows that $b_n\geq \frac{1}{2}\exp\left[\omega_d (r_n+\sqrt{d})^d \ln p\right]$ for all large $n$, and via Chebyshev's inequality and a variance calculation that

 where $\beta>1$ and $\gamma>0$ are suitable positive constants.
 It is clear that

-Moreover, the proof of \cite[Lemma 3.3]{S1993} does not make use of the center of $\mathcal{T}_n$ but only depends on the sidelength of $\mathcal{T}_n$, and therefore we may use the right-hand side of \eqref{eq401} as an upper bound for $\mathbb{P}((A_n^j)^c)$ for each $j$.
+Moreover, the proof of \cite[Lemma 3.3]{S1993} does not make use of the center of $\mathcal{T}_n$ but only uses the sidelength of $\mathcal{T}_n$, and therefore we may use the right-hand side of \eqref{eq401} as an upper bound for $\mathbb{P}((A_n^j)^c)$ for each $j$.
 It then follows from \eqref{eq400} and \eqref{eq401} that

 In view of $b_n\geq \frac{1}{2}\exp\left[\omega_d (r_n+\sqrt{d})^d \ln p\right]$, and using \eqref{eqro} and the definition of $r_n$ from \eqref{eqrn2}, one can show that for all large $n$ the first term inside the summation in \eqref{eq402} is bounded from above by